GreenLemonProtocol/ink/README.md

 Both `Withdrawal` and `Execute` require the user generate a zero-knowledge proof.
 The `Withdrawal` will send the coin back to the user.
 The `Execute` will transfer coin to the relayer as transaction fees.

+At present, it is relatively slow to verify zero-knowledge proof on-chain.
+We are planning to integrate APIs related to zero-knowledge proof into the substrate, to improve the execution speed of the transaction.

 ### Install
 If you are a new talent for Polkadot blockchain or Node.js, please install the DEV environment first.